 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Bishop Bronescombe School follows the guidance in Annex C of KCSIE (revised September 2022) which outlines the key responsibilities of the DSL.
+We follow the guidance in Annex C of KCSIE (revised September 2022) which outlines the key responsibilities of the DSL.